 Businesses can connect their mobile, landline, VoIP, and IP phones to their Hosted PBX service.
 Hardware installation depends on the Hosted PBX provider; some require businesses to purchase or rent an IP phone, while others provide apps and software for smartphone integration and video conferencing.

 Who should use Hosted PBX?
-Hosted PBX works best for small businesses with upwards of 5 or 6 employees, and for businesses with small to mid-sized offices in several different locations.
+Hosted PBX works best for small businesses with upwards of 5 or 6 employees and businesses with small to mid-sized offices in several locations.
 Because Hosted PBX tends to include monthly long-distance calling, businesses that conduct a lot of business overseas or cross-country will benefit from huge savings.

 What to consider before signing up for Hosted PBX: First and foremost, Hosted PBX systems need a stable Internet connection that can support multiple extensions.
 While there are plenty of providers to choose from, it’s important to consider the needs of your business.
-For example: If your business predominantly operates in an office setting, it might be best to choose a Hosted PBX provider that relies on IP Phones more than their smartphone apps.
+For example: If your business predominantly operates in an office setting, choosing a Hosted PBX provider that relies on IP Phones more than their smartphone apps might be best.

-Virtual PBX, meanwhile, is an automated answering service, transferring incoming calls to existing phone lines (landline and mobile) through a cloud-based third-party provider.
-With no hardware to install, solopreneurs can take calls from anywhere they happen to be working from, allowing them to maintain an air of professionalism even when they’re not working from a traditional office environment.
-Virtual PBX providers most often offer a toll-free, 800, and sometimes even vanity numbers, thereby streamlining customer service and increasing conversions without making a big dent in overhead costs.
+Virtual PBX, meanwhile, is an automated answering service transferring incoming calls to existing phone lines (landline and mobile) through a cloud-based third-party provider.
+With no hardware to install, solopreneurs can take calls from anywhere they happen to be working, allowing them to maintain an air of professionalism even when they’re not working from a traditional office environment.
+Virtual PBX providers most often offer toll-free, 800, and sometimes even vanity numbers, thereby streamlining customer service and increasing conversions without making a big dent in overhead costs.

 Who should use Virtual PBX?
-Virtual PBX systems are designed to make businesses seem bigger than they really are, and work best for one or two-person companies that need a bit more than traditional VoIP services like Skype and a bit less than a full Hosted PBX.
-Virtual PBX is perfect for home offices and for freelancers who travel frequently.
+Virtual PBX systems are designed to make businesses seem bigger than they are and work best for one or two-person companies that need a bit more than traditional VoIP services like Skype and a bit less than a fully Hosted PBX.
+Virtual PBX is perfect for home offices and freelancers who travel frequently.

-What to consider before signing up for Virtual PBX: Because Virtual PBX services are routed through a third-party, they tend to be more reliable than standard VoIP systems; however, they still require a fast internet connection at the office and on the go.
-For businesses that need more than a few extensions, Virtual PBX may become overloaded, in which case it’s better to take the next step to a hosted provider.
+What to consider before signing up for Virtual PBX: Because Virtual PBX services are routed through a third party, they tend to be more reliable than standard VoIP systems; however, they still require a fast internet connection at the office and on the go.
+Virtual PBX may become overloaded for businesses that need more than a few extensions, so it’s better to take the next step to a hosted provider.

-For businesses that are just starting out or working on a shoestring, it can be hard to know when to dive into the “deep end” of Hosted PBX.
+For businesses just starting or working on a shoestring, it can be hard to know when to dive into the “deep end” of Hosted PBX.
 Still, there are a few telltale signs that you’re ready for the next step:

-2) You’re consistently going over your monthly outbound minutes: Since most Virtual PBX providers offer incoming call routing only, billing has a tendency to mount quickly.
-Hosted PBX services provide both incoming and outgoing calling at a fixed price per month (excluding overage charges, of course).
+2) You’re consistently reviewing your monthly outbound minutes: Since most Virtual PBX providers offer incoming call routing only, billing tends to mount quickly.
+Hosted PBX services provide both incoming and outgoing calls at a fixed monthly price (excluding overage charges, of course).
 This is especially useful for businesses that make and receive plenty of long-distance calls/month: Most Hosted PBX providers offer attractive deals on overseas calling, with some even offering foreign numbers for a fixed monthly or one-time price.